Frequently Asked Questions

 Hague (Hague Convention on International Adoptions)

-An international agreement that includes over 35 countries, including the U.S., that set standards and procedures to protect children involved in inter-country adoptions.
+An international agreement involving over 35 countries, including the U.S., that sets standards and procedures to protect children involved in inter-country adoptions.
 It is also set up to protect the interests of their birth and adoptive parents in the participating countries.
-The agreement is designed to discourage "black markets" and to ensure that inter-country adoptions are completed with the best interests of the children in mind.
+The agreement is designed to discourage "black markets" and ensure that inter-country adoptions are completed with the best interests of the children in mind.

 Home Study

-The in-depth review prospective adoptive parents must go through to be able to legally adopt.
-A home study typically includes evaluations of the adoptive parents' relationship, inspections of their residence, parenting ideals, medical history, employment verification, financial status, and criminal background checks.
-Home studies are current for 1 year.
-After expiration, a home study update must be completed in order to adopt.
+A home study is the in-depth review prospective adoptive parents must undergo to legally adopt.
+It typically includes evaluations of the adoptive parents' relationship, inspections of their residence, parenting ideals, medical history, employment verification, financial status, and criminal background checks.
+Home studies are current for one year.
+After expiration, a home study update must be completed before adoption.

 International Adoption or Inter-country Adoption

 The adopted child comes from another country.
 Travel by the adoptive parents may or may not be required.
-International adoption can be done with an agency or independently.
+International adoption can be done independently or with an agency.
 Approval must be obtained from both domestic and foreign governments.

 Interstate Compact

 The legal agreement between the states concerning a child living in one state and going to another state to be adopted.
-Adoption paperwork such as home studies must be reviewed by the state the child is residing in before the child can leave the state for its new home.
+The state must review adoption paperwork, such as home studies, before the child can leave the state for its new home.
 An attorney can file the paperwork.

 Matching

-The process of combining the best interest of the child with qualified adoptive parents.
-The best interest of the child is determined by the birth parent or legal guardian of the child.
+The process of combining the child's best interest with qualified adoptive parents.
+The child's best interest is determined by the child's birth parent or legal guardian.

 Non-Identifying Information

-Secondary information is made available to adoption-related parties that do not include identifying information.
+Secondary information is available to adoption-related parties and does not include identifying information.

 Open Adoption

 An adoption that gives birthparents and adoptive parents information that could be used to identify them.
-This can be at the time the adoption takes place and/or while the child grows up.
-It can be anywhere from minimal information like a photo and letter being exchanged at the time of birth, to regular contact between birthparents and adoptive parents and child.
+This can be when the adoption occurs and/or while the child grows up.
+It can be anywhere from minimal information like a photo and letter being exchanged at the time of birth, to regular contact between birthparents, adoptive parents, and child.

 Orphan

 A child in a foreign country who has no living parents, or whose parents have disappeared or abandoned the child.
-In order for a child to be able to be brought into the U.S. for the purpose of adoption, the child must legally be an "orphan."
+For a child to be able to be brought into the U.S. for adoption, the child must legally be an "orphan."

 Orphanage